 The consequences of government structure appear to be complex and conditional (March & Olsen 1998, p.
 949).
-One of the mostcited virtues of decentralization is that competition among local governments reproduces some benefits of market competition, including policy experimentation among competing governments, greater responsiveness to local demand for services, and the opportunity for citizen consumers to vote with their feet by moving to the locality of their choice (Oates 1972, Tiebout 1956, Weingast 1995).
+One of the most-cited virtues of decentralization is that competition among local governments allows citizens to vote with their feet and thereby reproduces some benefits of market competition, including policy experimentation and responsiveness to local preferences (Oates 1972, Tiebout 1956, Weingast 1995).
 The argument assumes that citizens have sufficient information about the quality of public services, that they know which level of government provides what, that governments do not "overfish" in the common tax pool, and that the expertise of local officials is not inferior to that of national officials.
 Whether these assumptions hold, and how robust the argument is when they do not, is a matter of debate (Dowding et al. 1994, Lowery et al. 1995, Lyons et al. 1992, Panizza 1999, Treisman 2007, Wibbels 2006). "[W]hile the theoretical case for decentralization is relatively straightforward, the practical case may be less so" (Tanzi 1996, p.
 300).

 Whether a particular structure of government is locally optimal or suboptimal is likely to depend on the context.
-In post-Carolingian Europe, localized defense against surprise attacks from loosely organized bands of Vikings
+In post-Carolingian Europe, localized defense against surprise attacks from loosely organized bands of Vikings was more efficient than centralizing resources in the hands of large-scale rulers.
+Technological change and consequent changes in relative prices-e.g., the rising capital cost of castles and of the means to breach them-transformed the optimal scale at which security could be provided.